 Themes: Hoodoo, Voodoo, Believing vs not Believing

 It's a tie!
-I have two horror movies in the top place I can't seem to choose which one should be the top most twisted ending ever in the history of horror movies, so I chose both, I hope you guys can understand.
+I have two horror movies in the top place I can't seem to choose which one should be awarded with the top most twisted ending ever in the history of horror movies.
+So I chose both, I hope you guys can understand.

 Twist: Cole said "sometimes, they don't know if they are dead" to Crowe, he was talking about Crowe.
-Cole helps Crowe understand when Vincent shot him in the stomach, he died that night, his unfinished business was the only thing holding him back from going on the other side.
+Cole helps Crowe understand when Vincent shot him in the stomach, he died that night, his unfinished business was the only thing holding him back from moving on to the other side.
 He had to help another frightened, troubled little boy into accepting his gift and making good use of it, and he had to tell his wife, she was never second in his life.
-Now if anyone tells me they saw that coming in "The Sixth Sense", you're a huge liar!
+Now if anyone tells me they saw that coming at the end of "The Sixth Sense", you're a huge liar!

 Tagline: Not every gift, is a blessing!